What does a revaluation do?

 In April 2012 the Executive agreed to the extension of the scheme, to be funded through a large retail levy.
-The extended scheme is providing additional support of around £6m to up to 8,300 businesses ratepayers with a net annual value of £5,001 - £10,000 for three years.
+The extended scheme is providing additional support of around £6 million to up to 8,300 businesses ratepayers with a net annual value of £5,001 - £10,000 for three years.

 This also coincided with implementation of the general revaluation of non domestic properties, which redistributed the rating burden.
 Following revaluation some smaller business may end up paying more but more are expected to pay less.
 It does of course depend on location and sector, as reflected in relative changes in rental values since the last revaluation in 2003.

 On 26 November 2012, the Minister announced his intention to extend the small business rate relief.
 This change came into effect on 1 April 2013.